LouisJackman/language-x/README.md

             .map(Number::double # ToString::toString # highlight)
             .forEach(println)

-        // If a lambda is the only argument to a function or method, the parentheses can
+        // If a lambda is the only argument to an invocable, the parentheses can
         // be dropped.
         List(1, 2, 3).forEach { n ->